 Anyway I decided to experiment with my dog’s diets and see what I would see.
 I studied different ideas about feeding canines.
 I also studied human diet and nutrition.
 I also researched our digestive systems.
 Now I know that a canine is not strictly a carnivore.
 It has a digestive tract that operates differently from our own but basically, we all need to process foods that support a healthy digestive system in order that we can take the necessary nutrients from our food to support all of our other body systems to function effectively and lead long healthy lives.

-I ask: " was it a good notion to take a bunch of synthetic vitamins and minerals, dry them out and press them into a meat flavored pellet, feed it to our dogs and call it a balanced diet?"
+I ask: " was it a good notion to take a bunch of meat meal, grain and veg, add synthetic vitamins and minerals, dry them out with extreme heat and press them into a meat flavored pellets, feed it to our dogs and call it a balanced diet?"
 Well for the manufacturers and retailers the answer is yes, they make lots of money!

 I am passionate about my family's diet!
 So why wouldn't I be passionate about my Scottie's diet as well?
 I strongly believe that our diet is the most important factor influencing the health and well being of our bodies.
 Like an engine purrs along without missing a beat when we put clean appropriate fuel and oil in, so to, our bodies should purr along without missing a beat with the correct nutrition.
 Try running your car on the wrong fuel and it will miss, cough, splutter and eventually stop!

 I researched many articles on the effects of different diets on our canine buddies and then began my own experiment with my own dogs.
 I also conferred with some of my more experienced and learned Scottish Terrier breeder colleagues to arrive at a feeding program I have faith in.